A Goldador is what you get when you crossbreed two of the most popular breeds of dogs in the United States, the Golden, and Labrador Retrievers.

 Currently, there is no cure for PRA.
 However, a responsible breeder will always test their puppies for the disorder and provide you with proper certification.

 Like humans, dogs can also develop cataracts, and Labradors are particularly at risk.
-A cataract causes the lens in the eye to develop a cloudy appearance which impairs the dog’s vision.
+A cataract causes the eye’s lens to develop a cloudy appearance,impairing the dog’s vision.

-Fortunately, cataracts can be removed by surgery, but vets only recommend it in severe situations of vision impairment.
-Labradors are also tested for predisposed cataracts, so you can ask your breeder if your puppy has been checked for it.
+Cataracts can be corrected through surgery, but vets only recommend it in severe situations of vision impairment.
+Labradors can be tested for a predisposition to cataracts

 Hereditary diseases from Golden Retrievers

-As Golden Retrievers are close relatives of the Labrador breed, they are also predisposed to the same health disorders as them.
-This includes:
+As Golden Retrievers are close relatives of the Labrador breed, they are also predisposed to the same health problems, including:

 - Joint Dysplasia